Category: Staff

 Trilby Ryan

-Engagement and Project Manager
+Community Engagement and Project Manager

 Wiradjuri yinaa Trilby Ryan works as our team’s Engagement and Project Manager.
 Trilby weaves this work around her two young children, a larger immediate family of 9 siblings, and managing her carpentry construction and farming partnership.